 About the MA Advanced Dance Performance

-This 43 week programme is a practice based qualification which offers new and recent dance graduates the opportunity to develop their dance practice and technique, learn and develop choreography and perform their work.
+This 43-week program is a practice-based qualification that offers new and recent dance graduates the opportunity to develop their dance practice and technique, learn and develop choreography, and perform their work.
 The program is based at the Dance City Sunderland studios, with visits throughout the year to Dance City Newcastle studios.
 The Collective have their own studio and work, perform together like a professional company.

 The course has a unique focus on physical theatre and is designed to produce strong, highly employable dancers who will be able to work in a range of settings.

 MA participants will be part of a touring company, The Collective.
-The company is led by David Lloyd, a well-known and highly respected dance artist, choreographer, educator and producer.
-Daily technique classes as well as regular workshops will ensure The Collective is well prepared to perform extensively across the UK.
+The company is artistically led by David Lloyd, a well-known and highly respected dance artist, choreographer, educator, and producer.
+David teaches daily technique classes as well as regular workshops and will ensure The Collective is well prepared to perform extensively.

 Why Choose the MA Advanced Dance Performance?